Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Introduction

 \section{Introduction}

-The Gubser-Rocha model is known as a holographic model showing a linear-$T$ dependence of the entropy density \cite{Gubser:2009qt}.
+The Gubser-Rocha model is known as a holographic model showing linear-$T$ dependence of the entropy density \cite{Gubser:2009qt}.
 The four-dimensional model can be obtained from the maximal $\mathcal{N}=8$, $SO(8)$ gauged supergravity, and the eleven-dimensional supergravity \cite{Cvetic:1999xp, Chong:2004na, Chow:2013gba}.
 The corresponding objects in the M-theory are considered as particular M2-branes with angular momenta in the extra dimensions.
-By introducing massless pseudo-scalar fields that break translational invariance \cite{Andrade:2013gsa}, one can compute the finite conductivity.
-Then, the Gubser-Rocha model also reproduce linear-$T$ dependence of the conductivity \cite{Jeong:2018tua}.
-The linear-$T$ conductivity is one of the typical behavior of strange metals, which is a common non-Fermi liquid phase in hole-doped high-temperature superconductors.
-In this context, the various aspects of the Gubser-Rocha model has been studied, e.g., \cite{Zhou:2015qui, Caldarelli:2016nni, Jeong:2021wiu, Wang:2023rca}.
-A quadratic-$T$ dependence of the inverse Hall angle is also expected for strange metals, but the Gubser-Rocha model does not reproduce it \cite{Ahn:2023ciq}.
+By introducing massless pseudo-scalar fields that break translational invariance \cite{Andrade:2013gsa}, one can compute the finite DC conductivity. \footnote{ It differs from the finite part of the conductivity studied, e.g., in \cite{Alishahiha:2012ad}.
+Such a finite contribution, which exists when the system has translational invariance, is called incoherent conductivity. } Then, the Gubser-Rocha model also reproduce the linear-$T$ dependence of the resistivity \cite{Jeong:2018tua}.
+The linear-$T$ resistivity is one of the typical behaviors of strange metals, which is a common non-Fermi liquid phase in hole-doped high-temperature superconductors.
+In this context, the various aspects of the Gubser-Rocha model has been studied, e.g., \cite{Zhou:2015qui, Caldarelli:2016nni, Jeong:2021wiu, Wang:2023rca, Ahn:2025tjp}.
+The quadratic-$T$ dependence of the inverse Hall angle is also expected for strange metals, but the Gubser-Rocha model does not reproduce it \cite{Ahn:2023ciq}.